Sillyboi2001/HngX-StageThree/README.md

 To get access to this repository, move to "HngX-StageThree" repository, and then either use [ssh] or [https] to clone onto your local machine.
 To clone checkout this documentation on github (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) You can view this project with you browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+# Accessing the website

+>Login with these credentials: email: user@example.com, password: 1Password